Add, remove & assign phone numbers on demand

 Why should you switch to Chalkboard?
 To begin with, there’s no need to buy a second phone or get an additional SIM.
 Download the app on your existing device and you’ll be able to make and receive calls and text messages on any of your connected devices.

-Secondly, it comes with auto-reply.
+Secondly, it comes with an auto-reply feature.
 Now you don’t have to worry about answering calls after business hours or during holidays.
 If you miss a call, the app will send a predetermined message to the caller, explaining why you can’t take the call, when they can hear from you and what they can do in the meantime.

 This will improve your customer relationship management and give you that much-needed work-life balance.
-To fully separate your work and personal lives while optimising all business communication, sign up for Chalkboard’s free trial today.
+To fully separate your work and personal lives while optimising all business communication, sign up for Chalkboard today.

 Why getting a business phone number is one of the most effective ways to separate your work and personal lives